Eric Mays: Flint water crisis, 2015 committee removal and mayoral bid

-2015 arrest

-On July 8, 2015, Mays was removed from a three-person finance committee meeting by police.
-The committee, of which Mays was not a member, had been discussing grass cutting in the city.
-When Mays was allowed to comment on the issue, he went off topic, which included mentioning the city's prosecution of him during his first trial for the incident on Interstate 475.
-He became increasingly irate despite attempts to bring order, leading to Councilwoman Monica Galloway reading him the city's disorderly conduct ordinance, stating he could be arrested if he failed to come to order.
-After continued disruption, Galloway requested that police remove Mays.
-Mays was initially removed from the meeting without an arrest being made, however officials later sought a charge of disorderly conduct after reviewing footage of the incident.

-On February 1, 2016, Mays was found guilty of disorderly conduct and was initially facing 90 days in jail, however on March 17 it was announced that prosecutors had come to an agreement on a $200 fine due to the ongoing water crisis.

 Laptop pawning

 On May 23, 2017, Mays admitted to pawning a laptop issued to him by the city to "Music Man Pawnshop" for $100.
 Kincaid filed a criminal complaint against Mays on May 25 that year due to the "misuse of taxpayer-funded equipment."
 Mays later said "Kincaid is out here making political allegations, but I pray and hope that there are no criminal charges", and that Mays believed the laptop was safer at the pawn shop, saying "City Hall has had break-ins."
 Kincaid and Mays were "often at odds."

 The investigation took several months and on August 26, 2017, Mays plead no contest to "wilful neglect of duty", with police alleging that he had pawned the laptop nine times over the preceding two years, beginning on January 15, 2015, each time later reclaiming it.
 On May 23, 2017, Mays stated "I don't think it's criminal, I think it just shows I'm poor," and that the laptop was safer in the pawn shop due to city hall having had instances of trespassing in the past.

 The sentencing was delayed until after the November 7 city council election, in which Mays was again running against Anita Brown.
 He was sentenced on November 27, 2017, where he was ordered to pay $300 and attend a sheriff's work detail for a week.